simonski/vizualiser/DESIGN.md

 ## Atoms and Starfield

 Surrounding the graph shoudl be a subtle starfield where the atoms are of varying radius and luminescence.
-They shoudl be subtle and noninvasive.
+They should be subtle and noninvasive.
 If the user moves the mouse, the whole starfield should move as if we were looking through a frustrum, however the amoutn of movement shoudl be very, very small.

 The starfield should be toggleable on/off via the config.json.

 ## Graph

 Render each month along the x axis, centred.

 ## Modules